Updated: Aug 31

 Is a struggling reader just a late bloomer?
+Does dyslexia improve with age?
 Every child develops at their own pace.
 Maybe we just need to give that child time to grow and mature.
 They have different talents and gifts.
 In this blog, I am going to do three things.
 First I will address this question and let you know what the research says about this.
 Next, I will give you my opinion about the best places for a struggling reader to be in school.
 Finally, I will talk about the future of struggling readers.
 What will happen to your struggling reader when they grow up?
 Is it likely that they will ever become good readers?
 Will they be successful?

 Is a struggling reader just a late bloomer?